 Why can't I snack between meals?

-Snacking, nibbling or grazing on foods, usually high-calorie and high-fat foods, can add hundreds of calories a day to your intake, defeating the restrictive effect of your operation.
-Snacking will slow down your weight loss and can lead to regain of weight.
+Snacking on foods, usually high-calorie and high-fat foods, can add hundreds of calories a day to your intake, which defeats the restrictive effect of your operation.
+Snacking will slow down your weight loss and can lead to regaining weight.

 Why can't I eat red meat after surgery?